Why are we yawning?

 2. What happens when you yawn?

-3. Why are we yawning?
+3. Why do we yawn?

 Blog: Warum gähnen wir?

-What exactly triggers the "yawn reflex" and what purpose this behavior really serves has not yet been scientifically proven.
-Although this belief is widespread, frequent yawning does not appear to be a direct indicator of poor or insufficient sleep.
+What exactly triggers the “yawn reflex” and what this behavior really serves has not yet been scientifically proven.
+Although this belief is widespread, frequent yawning does not appear to be a direct sign of poor or insufficient sleep.
 There are a few different theories about the triggers and positive effects of yawning.

 Theory: Yawning is the reaction to lack of oxygen and tiredness!

-Theory: yawning makes you awake and alert!
+Theory: Yawning makes you awake and alert!

 Theory: Yawning cools the brain and thus increases concentration!